QuentinWach/obsidian.ai/README.md

 ### 🚀 Feature Ideas
 Of course, there already exist a bunch of native extensions for obsidian.md.
 But I wanted a custom solution I can quickly change as I want.
 Maybe so do you.
 I think it is very powerful and a lot more features can be thought of.
 Indeed, features for obsidian.md based on LLMs have been discussed [here](https://forum.obsidian.md/t/adding-built-in-llm-ai-support-to-stay-relevant/72954) as well.
 Some things I am thinking of are:

++ creating new organizing/header-notes to group together related notes
 * making this an obsidian-native extension
 * adding meta data automatically
 * live prompting inside obsidian.md